 We have set up a lunchtime walking group, and healthy eating advice and recipes.
 We organised a successful live music event at Mischief’s Bar in Cardiff Bay raising funds for Mental Health Foundation as part of their MHF Live initiative.
-We also held lunchtime meditation workshops run across the three sites; 30 day challenges for yoga, meditation and fitness; A ‘Blue Monday’ dress down day to combat seasonal affected mental health issues; and Covid‐19 advice on immune system boosters, diet and exercise.
+We also held lunchtime meditation workshops ; 30 day challenges for yoga, meditation and fitness; A ‘Blue Monday’ dress down day to combat seasonal affected mental health issues; and provided Covid‐19 advice on immune system boosters, diet and exercise.
 Most recently despite home working due to the pandemic we marked Mental Health Week by holding a Zoom ‘Tea and Talk’ on the theme of Kindness.
-We also encouraged staff to send a note of kindness, by email, to at least one colleague.
+We have also recently organised a weekly online palates session for all of our staff.

 As well a internal initiatives around paper-lite, recycling and energy efficiency we celebrated Earth Day 2020 during lockdown by challenging our staff to carry out a Random Act of Greenness – by making small changes to their daily routines and tasks to become more environmentally friendly.

 We have met with the Welsh Language Commissioner to promote the use of Welsh language in the firm and amongst our clients.
 Leah encourages all those who are Welsh speakers, or rusty in their use of the language, to use Welsh in work with other staff and clients.
 We also promote Welsh learning and offer our staff the Level 4 Welsh in Work learning course.
 We highlight those staff able to discuss legal issues with clients in Welsh with the use of a Welsh language badge, on the website and a logo on their e mail footers.
 She uses a Welsh Words Monday to promote the language among our non-Welsh speakers.
 Our Welsh development Plan that was prepared last year has received official recognition from the Welsh Language Commissioner – the Cynnig Cymraeg/Welsh Offer – for the services we provide through the medium of Welsh.